Arrest in California bowling alley shooting that killed 3

 TORRANCE, Calif.
-(AP) — Police say they’ve made an arrest following a shooting that killed three men and injured four others during a brawl at a popular Los Angeles-area bowling alley and karaoke bar.
+(AP) — Police said Monday they’ve made an arrest following a shooting that killed three men and injured four others during a brawl at a popular Los Angeles-area bowling alley and karaoke bar.

 Torrance police Sgt.
-Ronald Harris confirmed an arrest Monday but declined to release further details until a 4 p.m.
+Ronald Harris confirmed the arrest but declined to release further details until a 4 p.m.
 PST news conference.

-Shots rang out at Gable House Bowl in the city of Torrance on Friday night.
-Video showed groups of people involved in a fight as the shooting broke out.
+Shots rang out at Gable House Bowl in the city of Torrance on Friday night, sending people screaming and running for their lives.
+Video showed groups of people involved in a fight ahead of the shooting.

 Officers responding to 911 calls found seven people with gunshot wounds.
-Three men were pronounced dead at the scene.
+Three men were pronounced dead at the scene, two were taken to the hospital and two others “opted to seek their own medical attention,” Harris said.

 Most Read Nation & World Stories